This post may contain affiliate links.

 - Olive oil: You can use pure (regular) or light olive oil for this recipe.
 It keeps the cake very moist and adds a nice flavor.
 Using extra virgin olive oil will result in the cake having a bolder olive oil flavor.

-- Yogurt: Use plain (not flavored) yogurt to make olive oil cake.
+- Yogurt: Use plain (not flavored) yogurt to make this cake.
+Yogurt makes the cake soft and give it a great texture.
 For a non-dairy option, try using soy or almond milk yogurt.

 - Leavening agents: We are going to use both baking powder and baking soda.